Aspin House |

 Colin Campbell's House

-A North West Co. post located on the Peace River, possibly at or near the mouth of the Cadotte River.
+A North West Co. post located on the Peace River, possibly at or near the mouth of the Cadotte River, or possibly the Whitemud River.
+Taken over and operated by the HBC after 1821.

 McLeod's Fort (1)

-A North West Co. post located on the Peace River below (north of) Campbell's House.
+A North West Co. stockaded trade post located on the west bank of the Peace River, below (north of) Campbell's House.

 Horse Shoe House

-A North West Co. post located on the Peace River above (south of) the mouth of the Notikewin River.
+A North West Co. post located on the Peace River, about 18 miles above (south of) the mouth of the Notikewin (aka Battle) River.
+Abandoned before 1806.

 Battle River Post